 Disposal Authorisation Description of record and retention period Justification for retention period 2077 Position/role creation and evaluation Records relating to the creation, variation, abolition, transfer, review and evaluation of positions, roles and duties of employees against existing or planned organisational structures.
 Disposal action - 7 years after business action completed.
-Date authorised: 20 February 2018 Class history: Record class 1243 retention period change from 5 years to 7 years.
+Class history: Record class 1243 retention period change from 5 years to 7 years.
 See change history table.
 Background/business process: This record class covers both the creation and evaluation of position descriptions, roles and duties of employees.
 Business requirements: This record class retention period has been amended due to legislative change.
 The Industrial Relations Act 2016 replaces the Industrial Relations Act 1999.
 The new Act establishes a reverse onus of proof requirement.
 This places the obligation on the employer, meaning that evidence of the relevant decision-maker will be crucial in proceedings before the Industrial Relations Commission.
 The retention period has been changed to align with the new Act and the financial or calendar year.
 The Industrial Relations Act 2016 section 306 establishes a reverse onus of proof relating to applications against alleged contraventions of that part of the Act.
-In the event of such an applications, records in this class may prove relevant in relation to several sections of the Act, potentially including protection, coercion, and undue influence or pressure.
-Applications can be made relating to certain employer actions under section 309 of the Industrial Relations Act 2016.
-Under section 310, except in exceptional circumstances, applications not relating to dismissal must be made within 6 years after the contravention of the Act occurs.
+In the event of such an application, records in this class may prove relevant in relation to several sections of the Act, potentially including protection, coercion, and undue influence or pressure.
+Applications act 2016.
+Under section 310, except in exceptional circumstances, applications relating to dismissal must be made within 21 days after the dismissal takes effect.
+Applications not relating to dismissal must be made within 6 years after the contravention of the Act occurs.